-- 5.6 A Member in Public Practice or Firm should only issue a Low Doc Offering Sign-off if the following Engagement circumstances are present in relation to a Low Doc Offering Engagement: - (a) review procedures can be performed and a review conclusion can be provided on the Financial Information or other specific information in the Low Doc Offering Document in accordance with ASAE 3450 Assurance Engagements involving Corporate Fundraisings and/or Prospective Financial Information (ASAE 3450) or similar standards on Assurance Engagements;
+- 5.6 A Member in Public Practice or Firm should only issue a Low Doc Offering Sign-off if the following Engagement circumstances are present in relation to a Low Doc Offering Engagement: - (a) review procedures can be performed and a review conclusion can be provided on the Financial Information or other specific information in the Low Doc Offering Document in accordance with ASAE 3450 Assurance Engagements involving Corporate Fundraisings

-&lt;sup>7.
-Refer to Corporations Act 2001 sections 708, 708AA and 1012DAA.
+36 Refer to Corporations Act 2001 sections 708, 708AA and 1012DAA.

-- (b) there is a due diligence process being undertaken by the Client or its due diligence committee comprising experienced management and/or Board representation and receiving input from advisers with the appropriate expertise (either as members/observers and/or reporting persons); - (c) sufficient time, resources and expertise have been allocated to the due diligence process by the Client, the Client's other advisers, and the Member in Public Practice or Firm; and - (d) the Member in Public Practice or Firm has assessed that the financial systems and processes at the Client and target entity are able to provide accurate and reliable Financial Information. - 5.7 The circumstance referred to in paragraph 5.6(a) may generally include: - (a) The historical Financial Information underlying the Financial Information on which the Low Doc Offering Sign-off is to be provided has been recently (or concurrently) subject to audit or review by the same Firm or another Firm. - (b) The Client allowing for sufficient time, budget and resources for the Firm to perform the required review procedures in accordance with ASAE 3450.
+- and/or Prospective Financial Information (ASAE 3450) or similar standards on Assurance Engagements; - (b) there is a due diligence process being undertaken by the Client or its due diligence committee comprising experienced management and/or Board representation and receiving input from advisers with the appropriate expertise (either as members/observers and/or reporting persons); - (c) sufficient time, resources and expertise have been allocated to the due diligence process by the Client, the Client's other advisers, and the Member in Public Practice or Firm; and - (d) the Member in Public Practice or Firm has assessed that the financial systems and processes at the Client and target entity are able to provide accurate and reliable Financial Information. - 5.7 The circumstance referred to in paragraph 5.6(a) may generally include: - (a) The historical Financial Information underlying the Financial Information on which the Low Doc Offering Sign-off is to be provided has been recently (or concurrently) subject to audit or review by the same Firm or another Firm. - (b) The Client allowing for sufficient time, budget and resources for the Firm to perform the required review procedures in accordance with ASAE 3450.